Sync Time or Change NTP Server in Windows 11 using CMD

 Published by Nyau Wai Hoe - Updated on

-Keeping your computer’s clock on point may seem like no biggie, but trust me, it’s super important for keeping your system working properly.
-This is super true for businesses that need their timestamps to be spot on for stuff like log files, keeping data in sync, and for security stuff.
-In this guide, we’re going to walk through how to make sure your Windows 11 clock is syncing up with an internet time server, how to switch up your Network Time Protocol (NTP) server, and how to refresh your NTP time using the command prompt (CMD).
+Making sure the clock on your computer is correct might sound like a minor thing, but it’s actually very important for keeping your computer running well.
+This is also extremely important for businesses that need the right time stamps for log files, syncing data, and keeping things secure.
+In this guide, I’ll show you how to sync your Windows 11 clock with an internet time server, change your Network Time Protocol (NTP) server, and update your NTP time using the command prompt (CMD).

 Also see: How to Change Date and Time Format in Windows 11